Strategic Planning Terms

 - Enterprise strategy - How an enterprise competes within a specific market or industry.
 Also called business or competitive strategy.

-Transfer price - The price at which a good or resource is transferred across enterprises within a firm.
-Entrepreneur - An entrepreneur sees change as normal and healthy.
-He/she is involved in searching for change, responding to it, and exploiting it as an opportunity.
+- Transfer price - The price at which a good or resource is transferred across enterprises within a firm.

 Environmental scanning - To monitor, evaluate and disseminate information from the external environment to key people within the firm.